LeonLow97-Sandbox/javascript-data-structures-and-algorithms/12-stacks-and-queues/README.md

   - using array to implement a stack might not be efficient, use linked list instead
 - _Linked List_ Implementation
   - `stack.push()` and `stack.pop()`
+  - add node to beginning and remove node from the beginning of linked list.

 ### `Pushing` PseudoCode